johnnynguyen2104/VehicleTrackingAPI/README.md

      ```
 ## Dive Deeper To Architecture & Non-Functional Requirements ?

 CQRS is stand for Command Query Responsibility Segregation.
-For large systems, this typically allows you to separate the querying of data from the updating of data (splitting the “read side” from the “write side”) into "Command" and Query so the benefit that we get are :
+For large systems, this typically allows you to separate the querying of data from the updating of data (splitting the “read side” from the “write side”) into "Command" and "Query" so the benefits that we get are :

   - Scalability (read exceeds the write, so does the scaling requirements for each differs and can be addressed better)
   - Flexibility (separate read / write models)